CodeYourFuture/syllabus/docs/guides/code-style-guide.md

 }
 ```

+## Advanced

+These additional rules may be harder for you to understand at the start of your programming journey however they are important concepts as your develop.

+### Remember your audience

-### Remember that you are communicating with another programmer
+Remember that you are communicating with another programmer!

 Don't forget that the person reading your code probably has some understanding of the _context_.
 If your function is named `getCustomer`, it's probably fine to name variables `name`, `age`, etc instead of `customerName`, `customerAge`.
 You don't need to explain _everything_.